- Experiences & Adventure

 With its jet-set clientele and glamorous heritage, it stands to reason that Europe’s most storied skiing destinations have long been the place to see and be seen.
 With a generous dusting of high-fashion boutiques, the different regions’ resorts are harbingers of impeccable taste.

 Via Serlas in St Moritz is the epitome of style and luxury – the world’s highest shopping promenade, is home to world-renowned brands such as Miu Miu, Gucci, De Grisogono and Cartier, making it the perfect place to browse the latest high jewellery and fashion collections in elevated surroundings.

-Shopping here is about taking the time to appreciate craftsmanship and creativity, which is why the town’s iconic Badrutt’s Palace hotel will host its third series of Fashion Nights during the winter season.
+Shopping here is about taking the time to appreciate craftsmanship and creativity.
 The programme of exclusive in-store events invites Carrier guests to enjoy a unique VIP shopping evening.
-Last year, highlights included an artisan demonstration of the shoe-colouring process at Santoni, a women’s day celebration at Ogier and a special launch event to mark the opening of the Breitling boutique – and this year’s line-up promises to be just as memorable.
+Previous highlights include an artisan demonstration of the shoe-colouring process at Santoni, a women’s day celebration at Ogier and a special launch event to mark the opening of the Breitling boutique – and this year’s line-up promises to be just as memorable.